-- Unit I (upper 92 m) was dominated by volcanic and tuffaceous lithologies with minor intermittent intervals of nonvolcanic muds and sands.
-All cores were rich in bioclasts (shells and shell fragments), including the volcanic intervals. - Subunit Ia was a primarily volcanic-dominated succession of ash, lapilli-ash, and lapilli with tuffaceous ooze/mud intercalated with a minor amount of calcareous mud; - Subunit Ib was primarily bioclastic ash and lapilli; - Subunit Ic was primarily calcareous tuffaceous sand with shells; and Subunit Id was primarily lapilli. - Unit II (77-172 mbsf), observed at the bottom 14 m of Hole U1600B and in the upper 87 m of Hole U1600C, is a continuation of the calcareous muds and sands present in Unit I but with two important distinctions: (1) these sediments are devoid of any volcanic and tuffaceous intervals, whereas Unit I has abundant volcanic and tuffaceous intervals, and (2) the sediments are almost entirely organic rich.
-All of Hole U1600C is designated as Unit II until a sharp discontinuity with basement rock at 172.1 mbsf. - Unit III, defined after the sharp discontinuity at 172.1 mbsf, is composed of moderately to completely serpentinized peridotites.
+- Unit I (74 m thick) is dominated by volcanic and tuffaceous lithologies with minor intermittent intervals of nonvolcanic muds and sands.
+All cores are rich in bioclasts (shells and shell fragments), including the volcanic intervals.
+Four subunits (Ia-Id) are recognized.
+This unit is Holocene to Early Pleistocene in age. - Unit II (92 m thick) is a continuation of the calcareous muds and sands present in Unit I but with two important distinctions: (1) these sediments are nearly devoid of any volcanic and tuffaceous intervals and show only rare ash pods, whereas Unit I has abundant volcanic and tuffaceous intervals; and (2) the sediments are almost entirely organic rich.
+This unit is Early Pleistocene to Pliocene in age. - Unit III (>12 m thick), defined after a sharp discontinuity at 172 mbsf, is composed of moderately to completely serpentinized peridotites.
+Its age is unknown.

-Bedding measurements mostly exhibited horizontal to subhorizontal dips, ranging $1^{\circ}-15^{\circ}$ (mean = $4^{\circ}$ ).
-Major increases in the bedding dip were identified (upward) from Lithostratigraphic Units II to Subunit Id, with median dips increasing from $4^{\circ}$ to $11^{\circ}$ .
-In contrast, from Lithostratigraphic Subunit Id, the median dip decreased from $11^{\circ}$ to $2^{\circ}$ .
-Mineral veins were abundant in Lithostratigraphic Unit III.
+Bedding measurements mostly exhibit horizontal to subhorizontal dips ranging $1^{\circ}-15^{\circ}$ (mean = 4°).
+Major increases in the bedding dip were identified (upward) from Unit II to Subunit Id, with median dips increasing from 4° to 11° .
+In contrast, from Subunit Id to Subunit Ia, the median dip decreases from 11° to 2° .
+Mineral veins are abundant in Unit III.

 Figure F15.
-Simplified summary and overview for Site U1600, drilled on the Anhydros Horst structure, showing core recovery, stratigraphy, lithology, and units, whole-round measurements of MS and NGR, and salinity measurements from interstitial waters.
+Simplified summary for Site U1600 drilled on the Anhydros Horst structure.
+MS and NGR are whole-round measurements.
+Salinity measurements are from IW. cps = counts per second.

-Four nannofossil biostratigraphic datums were recognized at Site U1600, representing a continuous Middle-Late Pleistocene sedimentary sequence (CN Zones MNN21b-21a, MNN20-19, MNN18-16b, and MNN16a).
-Foraminiferal faunas were sufficiently common to biostratigraphically divide the Pleistocene into the majority of Pleistocene Mediterranean planktonic foraminiferal biostratigraphic zones determined via both primary and secondary marker species (Figure F6):
+Seven nannofossil biostratigraphic datums were recognized at Site U1600, representing a continuous Middle-Late Pleistocene sedimentary sequence (CN Zones MNN21b-21a, MNN20-19, MNN18-16b, and MNN16a).
+Foraminiferal faunas are sufficiently common to biostratigraphically divide the Pleistocene into the majority of Pleistocene Mediterranean planktonic foraminiferal biostratigraphic zones determined via both primary and secondary marker species: MPle2b, MPle2a, MPle1c, MPle1b-a, MPl6b, MPl6, and MPl5b.